broadinstitute/dsp-appsec-terra-compliance-poc/README.md

 Note that these controls are reported in a _centralized_ fashion and are thus easy for the publisher to review/scope down across all tenants.
 However, it _may_ take up to 24-48 hours for the findings to be _visible_ in publisher's ASC portal.

-Also note that there _may_ be additional requirements we'll ask select customers to accept/satisfy in the future, e.g. to enable Azure Sentinel at Subscription level, for a more in-depth security monitoring.
+Also note that there _may_ be additional requirements we'll ask select customers to accept/satisfy in the future, e.g. to enable Azure Sentinel at Subscription level, for a more in-depth security monitoring in compliance-sensitive environments.